DataDog/integrations-core/snowflake/README.md

 ## Overview

 This check monitors [Snowflake][1] through the Datadog Agent.
 Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
-This integration monitors credit, billing, and storage usage, query history, and more.
+This integration monitors credit usage, billing, storage, query metrics, and more.

 <div class="alert alert-info"><bold>NOTE: Metrics are collected via queries to Snowflake.
 Queries made by the Datadog integration are billable by Snowflake.</bold></div>